Pathfinder Platoon: Operations

-By May 19, the Pathfinders joined the Afghan National Police (ANP) in a counterattack in Taliban-held territory.
+By 19 May 2006, the Pathfinders joined the Afghan National Police (ANP) in a counterattack in Taliban-held territory.
 From there, a US B-1 Lancer bomber and A-10's were directed by PF forward air controllers (FACs) onto Taliban positions.
 They were then supplemented by French Super Etendards from the Charles de Gaulle aircraft carrier in the Indian Ocean.
-The men then set out on a four-day mission to a town in the north of Helmand province in Afghanistan ended up spending 52 days under siege by the Taliban.
+The men then set out on a four-day mission to a town in the north of Helmand province in Afghanistan, and ended up spending 52 days under siege by the Taliban.
 25 men, who have been first into several Taliban-held areas during the British deployment in southern Afghanistan, came under such ferocious attack that they were forced to stay in Musa Qala fighting almost daily battles.
 The group was supposed to be reinforced by a company of 120 paratroopers but they had to be diverted to the town of Sangin when they came under heavy assault by Taliban insurgents.
 The platoon were finally replaced in Musa Qala when 500 British troops, in a mission codenamed Operation Snakebite broke through Taliban lines.

 In 2010 the Pathfinders deployed again to Helmand, Afghanistan as the Brigade Reconnaissance Force operating throughout Helmand Province conducting reconnaissance tasks and offensive action tasks.
 During the course of this tour an attached soldier Pte John "Jack" Howard (3 Para) was killed in action during a strafing run from an American Close Air Support mission.

 The Pathfinders regularly take part in Global Response, conducting training in North Macedonia and in Ukraine They also have spent time training the Jordanian Special Operation Forces (Jordan) along with various other forces.

 In 2021 Pathfinders were deployed to Kabul taking part in Operation Pitting to assist in the evacuation of British nationals as well as eligible Afghans.
 The Pathfinders provided security to the airfield and assisted in locating personnel unable to get to the airport.
 This ended the 20 years that the UK was involved militarily in Afghanistan.

-In September 2024 it was reported the Pathfinders were deployed to Lebanon to assist British Forces in the region participating in Operation Pegasus Cedar.
+In September 2024 it was reported the Pathfinders were deployed to Lebanon to assist British Forces in the region participating in exercise Pegasus Cedar.